 The City will solicit and obtain input from the above agencies during the public review period for the Housing Element.
-The City will also initiate discussions regarding infrastructure capacity, especially with regard to priority water service to developments with low income housing units.
 In addition, future residential development would be required to ensure that adequate water supplies and wastewater capacity would be available to serve future projects' projected demand in addition to the provider's existing commitments.
 Future residential projects would also be required to demonstrate that proposed developments would not generate solid waste in excess of state or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals, and would comply with federal, state, and local management and reduction statutes and regulation related to solid waste.